-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 Addresses the relationship between science, technology and human values with a focus on contemporary problems posed by developments in modern science.
 Discussion on modern results and historical development of astronomy, evolution and atomic theory.
 Understanding the impact of cognitive and other values on world views.
 (3 lec hrs.)